-- Getting in and out of bed
+• Getting in and out of bed.

-It's a good idea to practice the best

-technique beforehand.
-We advise you to

-roll onto one side and gently lower your

-legs off the edge of the bed, then push

-down through the elbow you are leaning

-on and come up into a sitting position on

-the edge of the bed.
-For lying down the

-same process is followed in reverse.
+It's a good idea to practice the best technique beforehand.
+We advise you to roll onto one side and gently lower your legs off the edge of the bed, then push down through the elbow you are leaning on and come up into a sitting position on the edge of the bed.
+For lying down the same process is followed in reverse.

-- Getting in and out of a chair
+Getting in and out of a chair.

-Sit on the edge of the chair with your arms crossed on your chest.
+Sit on the edge of the chair with your arms by your sides with your elbows tucked in close to your body.
 Then with your feet firmly flat on the floor, rock gently backwards and forwards three times with your nose coming forward over your toes.
 On the third rock forward push up strongly through your legs and come up into the standing position.